JKWA/func_dart_core/README.md

 This design has the potential to introduce bugs and unexpected crashes, especially if proper precautions are not taken before accessing `leftValue`.
 While the exception message is clear, relying on runtime exceptions for flow control is generally discouraged as it goes against the principle of writing predictable and fail-safe code.

-### The Recommended Alternatives
+### Recommended Alternatives

-In lieu of these helper functions, it's more idiomatic and safer in Dart to use direct type checks or mapping functions.
+Handling variants in data structures such as `Either` and `Option` can be approached in various ways, each with its own advantages.

-#### Direct Type Checks
+#### 1. Direct Type Checks (Imperative Approach)

+The basic way of handling variants is through direct type checks.

 For `Either`: